-The School Finance Indicators Database, as well as the contents of this publication, are the sole property of the Albert Shanker Institute and the Rutgers University Graduate School of Education.
+The School Finance Indicators Database, as well as the contents of this publication, are the sole property of the Albert Shanker Institute, University of Miami School of Education and Human Development, and the Rutgers University Graduate School of Education.
 Public use of the datasets and results is encouraged, with proper attribution.
 Any alternative use of the data, models, or methods of the SFID must be approved by the authors.

-Copyright © 2021 Albert Shanker Institute and Rutgers Graduate School of Education
+Copyright © 2022 Albert Shanker Institute

+Rutgers